jitsi/docker-jitsi-meet/README.md

 ### JItsi BRoadcasting Infrastructure configuration

-Before running Jibri, you need to setup an ALSA loopback device on the host:
+Before running Jibri, you need to setup an ALSA loopback device on the host.
+This **will not** work on a non-Linux host.

 For CentOS 7, the module is already compiled with the kernel, so just run: